Read our Accessibility Guide on the official VisitEngland site.

 All lighting is low energy LED.
 The kitchen/dining area and small living room have quite low ceilings with beams.
 The downstairs area is lit by ceiling spotlights and wall lights.

-The large living room has plenty of movable seating and two large grey sofas with very firm cushions/seating and a sofa and chair with softer cushions/seating.
-There is a hard wooden rocking chair with arms.
+The large living room has plenty of movable seating and two large grey sofas with very firm cushions/seating and sofas and chairs with softer cushions/seating.

-The welcome pack is on the island in the kitchen.
-It contains all the information about the cottage including the fire safety information.
+The welcome pack and hamper are in the hall and contain all the information about the cottage including fire safety information.